reflectoring/reflectoring.github.io/_posts/2020-09-16-hibernate-search.md

 }
 ```

-You can call the `initiateIndexing()` method either at the application startup or create an API in the REST controller to call it.
+We can call the `initiateIndexing()` method either at the application startup or create an API in a REST controller to call it.

 `createIndexer()` also takes in class references as input.
-This gives you more choice over the indexing.
+This gives us more choice over which entities we want to index.

 This is going to be a one-time thing.
 After this, Hibernate search will keep entities in both sources in sync.
-Unless of course for some reason your database goes out of sync with Elasticsearch in which case indexing API might come in handy again.
+Unless of course for some reason our database goes out of sync with Elasticsearch in which case this indexing API might come in handy again.

 ## Performing Queries
-With Elasticsearch integration you have two choices for writing queries:
+With Elasticsearch integration we have two choices for writing queries:
-1. **Hibernate search query DSL**: a nice way to write Lucene queries.
-If you are familiar with [Specification](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#specifications) and
+1. **Hibernate Search query DSL**: a nice way to write Lucene queries.
+If you are familiar with [Specifications](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#specifications) and the
-[Criteria query](https://docs.jboss.org/hibernate/orm/current/userguide/html_single/Hibernate_User_Guide.html#criteria) API you will find it easy to get your head around it.
+[Criteria API](https://docs.jboss.org/hibernate/orm/current/userguide/html_single/Hibernate_User_Guide.html#criteria) you will find it easy to get your head around it.
 2. **Elasticsearch query**: Hibernate search supports both Elasticsearch native queries and JSON queries.

 In this tutorial, we are only going to look at Hibernate Search query DSL.

 ### Keyword Query
 Now let's say we want to write a query to fetch all records from `idx_post`  where either `body` or `hashtags` contain
-word 'food':
+the word 'food':

 ```java
 @Component